-You should find that the vegetables release enough moisture to form a gravy with the cooking sauces.
+You should find that the vegetables release enough moisture to form a sauce with the cooking sauces.

 Don’t over-cook – the vegetables should still have a ‘bite’ to them.

-While the vegetables are cooking you can prepare the prawns.
+While the vegetables are cooking you can prepare the shrimp.

-Allow the prawns to defrost.
-You should use raw prawns for this dish.
-Some supermarkets sell cooked frozen prawns – don’t use these for this dish as they will become rubbery.
+Allow the shrimp to defrost.
+You should use raw shrimp for this dish.
+Some supermarkets sell cooked frozen shrimp – don’t use these for this dish as they will become rubbery.

 Put the butter into another frying pan and mix in the garlic paste.
 Allow to heat until sizzling.
 Take your time over this step.
 Don’t allow the garlic to brown.
-I prefer to use garlic paste rather than chopped garlic, because it is less included to burn while the prawns are cooking.
+I prefer to use garlic paste rather than chopped garlic, because it is less included to burn while the shrimp is cooking.

-Add the raw peeled defrosted prawns and stirfry until pink – this normally takes about 5 minutes.
+Add the raw peeled defrosted shrimp and stirfry until pink – this normally takes about 5 minutes.

-Just before they are done drizzle a tablespoon of honey into the pan and stir to coat each prawn.
+Just before the shrimp is fully cooked, drizzle a tablespoon of honey into the pan and stir to coat each shrimp.